doaleix/apx-manual/docs/02-Advanced-Admin/21-Duct-distribution/01-Introduction.md

 ![](/img/duct-distribution/duct-distribution-04.png)

-## Rearanging Slots
+## Rearranging Slots

-When any number of rows, columns or slots is modified, the distribution will be rearanged in numerical ascending order.
+When any number of rows, columns or slots is modified, the distribution will be rearranged in numerical ascending order.

-**Tip**: Make sure you have the right numbers in the matrix before starting to rearange the slots or you will lose any progress done when you modify the matrix.
+**Tip**: Make sure you have the right numbers in the matrix before starting to rearrange the slots or you will lose any progress done when you modify the matrix.

 To assign a slot to an empty space simply click on the slot you want to move and it will turn green.